Track changes with Event Feeds and Event Streaming

 }

-Consume event sources using Fauna’s client drivers
+Consume streams using Fauna’s client drivers

 Event Feeds